Research costs reform seen squeezing fund firm profits

-LONDON (Reuters) - Moves to revolutionize the way global fund managers pay banks for company research could slash the profitability of their equity funds business by up to 50 percent, research has showed.
+LONDON, Oct 28 (Reuters) - Moves to revolutionise the way global fund managers pay banks for company research could slash the profitability of their equity funds business by up to 50 percent, research has showed.

 Most fund firms pass on the cost of equity research, valued in the region of $5 billion a year, to their own clients, who pick up the bill as part of commissions paid to brokers for buying and selling stocks on behalf of the fund.